arkadye/tournament_builder/README.md

 Descriptors are objects that may be used in place of a Competition object.
 They describe how to create phase of a competition and generate a Competition structure from it.

+All descriptors have the following fields in addition to the ones specific to this descriptor:

+- **Required:** `descriptor_type`: a string identifying the type of the descriptor.
+The parser uses this to know which type of descriptor it is building.
+This *is* case-sensitive.
+See the documentation on each descriptor type to see what values are valid here.
+- **Required**: `name`: the name given to the resulting competition.
+- *Optional:* `tags`: Tags applied to the competition once it is built.

 All descriptors are identified by a field named `descriptor_type` which tells the parser which type of descriptor to create.

 ### Round of Matches